 Striving To Achieve Excellence (STAE) is designed to prepare students for the rigor of post-secondary education while increasing student achievement and developing overall success through empowerment.
 The STAE class provides students with academic, social, career, and college support as well as leadership development.
-The STAE student is one that has college potential, is under-represented in four year colleges, and has no major attendance or discipline issues.
+The STAE student is one that has college potential, may be under-represented in four year colleges or may be a first-generation college student.
 The STAE student has the potential to excel and go to college but needs extra support and guidance.
 STAE will provide students with the necessary support to allow them to reach their greatest potential.